 3) Inflatable Massage Ball

 The inflatable massage ball is a type of massage ball that can be adjusted in firmness by adding or releasing air, making it a versatile choice for those who want to customize their massage experience.
-It is also a great option for travel, as they can be deflated for easy packing.
+It’s also a great option for travel, as they can be deflated for easy packing.
 This type of massage ball is usually used for targeting the muscle fibers in your back and neck.

 4) Double Massage Ball (Peanut Ball)